 Via Rose Kennedy Greenway, return through a series of parks with water features, public art, food trucks, farmers’ markets, varied blooms and free Wi-Fi.
 Finish with a cocktail at chic Alibi, a bar in a former jail.

 Swan Boats in Boston Common and Public Garden (Shutterstock)

 Today, head east from the Common, into the Public Gardens to float in a Swan Boat; these have cruised the lagoon for 130 years.

 To the north is Beacon Hill, a handsome cluster of cobbles and brownstones.
-In the 19th century, this area was home to the city’s free black community; follow the Black Heritage Trail, which ends at the African Meeting House
+In the 19th century, this area was home to the city’s free black community; follow the Black Heritage Trail, which ends at the African Meeting House, built in 1806.

 The streets south-west of the Public Gardens are lined with lovely houses.
 Newbury Street is best for shoppers; its stores and cafés get more indie the further down you go.

 Turn south at Gloucester Street for The Pru Tower’s 50th-floor Skywalk Observatory.
 Also on Boylston are the Old South Church, Trinity Church and the finish line of the Boston Marathon.

 Next, head to the Isabella Stewart Gardner Museum, a collection of interesting artefacts housed in a 20th-century palace.

 Finish at nearby Fenway Park to watch the Red Sox – there are regular games in season.